Labhpur

-Labhpur is a census town in Labpur CD block in Bolpur subdivision of Birbhum district in the Indian state of West Bengal.
-It is known to the outside world as the native place of Tarashankar Bandopadhyay and one of the 51 Shakti Peethas.
+Labhpur is a census town in Labpur, a community development block in Bolpur subdivision of Birbhum district in the Indian state of West Bengal.
+It is the hometown of novelist Tarashankar Bandopadhyay and is one of the 51 Shakti Peethas.

 Geography

 Location

-Labhpur is located at 23.83°N 87.82°E. It has an average elevation of 35 m.
+Labpur is located at 23.83°N 87.82°E. It has an average elevation of 35 m.

 Note: The map alongside presents some of the notable locations in the area.
 All places marked in the map are linked in the larger full screen map.

 It lies in the flood plains of Mayurakshi River and when water is released from Massanjore dam and Tilpara barrage in large quantities, flood waters wreak havoc in the area.
 In 2006, nearly 50,000 people were marooned in Labhpur and surrounding blocks of Birbhum district.

-Police station

-Labhpur police station has jurisdiction over Labhpur CD block.

-CD block HQ

-The headquarters of Labpur CD block are located at Labhpur.